Oasis of Tafilalelt

 Day 2: In the morning we travel over Boumalne Dadaes to Tinghir where we meet our horses.
 Along the way we get our first glimpses of the desert countryside.
 Driving along the Valley of a Thousand Kasbahs, you pass through many villages, although many of the khasbas are today ruins.
 After a picnic in Tinghir we meet our horses and enjoy a three hour ride that brings us to the camp where we spend the night.

 Day 3: Today we follow the dry river valley, on one side seeing the endless grey-blue mountain ranges of the Jebel Saghro, on the other side the High Atlas Mountains which are often covered with snow in the winter months.
 Wherever there are springs we see green shoots peeking up, Beside such a ‘garden’ we enjoy a picnic lunch in the shade of Tamarisk trees.
 In the afternoon we ride over the hill of Shebel Saghro.
-We stop a salt spring where animals often drink so it is possible to see the camels or goats of the nomads.
-Soon after we reach the camp of Tindruish.
+We stop a salt spring where animals often drink so there might be a chance to see camels or goats of the nomads.
+We enjoy long canters until we reach the camp of Tindruish.

 Day 4: Today we ride over sandy plains between palm groves.
 One large spring provides water for the whole oasis of palms.
 We cross aver a empty river valley and will find our picnic place under palm trees.
 In the afternoon we follow a dry river course into the mountains.
 On this plane you can gallop for miles.
 As the plain meets a river bed we slow our pace and follow the trails through black mountains.
 Suddenly a tooth-like, black mountain rises before us; at its feet some palms and oleander grow.
 There is even a small well here, making this an ideal campsite.